History of PCOM

 On December 5, 2017, PCOM received initial approval from the American Osteopathic Association’s (AOA) Commission on Osteopathic College Accreditation (COCA) to establish an additional location in Moultrie, Georgia.
 With this approval, the college will move forward with the development of PCOM South Georgia, a four-year campus with an opening class of 55 DO students.

 The groundbreaking ceremony for the new location took place on April 26, 2018.
-Plans call for the new 75,000-square-foot institution to begin classes in August of 2019.
+The new 75,000-square-foot institution began classes in August of 2019.

 PCOM [cited 2018 Oct 3] Available from: https://www.pcom.edu/campuses/philadelphia-campus/history.html